felipemartins81/angular-micro-fronts/README.md

 ng serve micro-front-2
 ```

-Once the servers is running, open your browser and navigate to `http://localhost:4200/`.
+Once the servers are running, open your browser and navigate to `http://localhost:4200/`.

 ## Project structure